Defend free speech and individual liberty online.

 There has been a recent debate about government and city services such as police and politicians relying on social media platforms to get their message out and whether such platforms are the appropriate place to put out official and sensitive information.

-With recent account breaches such as that from the London's Metropolitan Police this week, it raises the question of whether these private US companies should be the platform of choice for official communication.
+With recent Twitter account breaches such as that from the London’s Metropolitan Police this week, it raises the question of whether these private US companies should be the platform of choice for official communication.

 Tools such as Facebook Live do make it easier to broadcast and Twitter does make it easy to put out information to an audience fast but it also introduces greater potential for things to go wrong when it's a platform public officials don't control.

-If you're tired of censorship, cancel culture, and the erosion of civil liberties subscribe to Reclaim The Net.
+If you're tired of censorship and dystopian threats against civil liberties, subscribe to Reclaim The Net.

 Defend free speech and individual liberty online.
+Push back against Big Tech and media gatekeepers.
+Subscribe to Reclaim The Net.

 Share